Jump to Camino Finisterre and Muxía Stages

 It was fun when we came to Hospital, and the place in the road, below, where the Camino forks and you have to make a choice!

 For me, personally, I had to go to Finisterre, the "classic" end of the world from the Middle Ages.
-However, it only adds a day to your Camino, if you go to Muxía as well as Finisterre.
-Plus, the walk to Muxía from Finisterre along the Costa da Morte is absolutely gorgeous.
+However, it only adds a day (28.2 kilometers) to your Camino, if you go to Muxía as well as Finisterre.
+Or, you can go slowly and break up the Finisterre to Muxía extension by staying halfway in Lires.
+The walk to Muxía from Finisterre along the Costa da Morte is absolutely gorgeous.

 Trust me, you will not regret seeing the most legend-ridden Muxía, where St. James' body is said to have actually arrived by boat to Galicia in a miraculous fashion, set adrift from Rome where he was beheaded.